dnsimple/dnsimple-developer/content/v1/nameservers/vanity-nameservers.markdown

 Vanity name servers are used to hide the use of DNSimple's name servers and instead use our name servers with different names.

 <note>
-In order to have access to vanity name servers you must be subscribed to a plan that grants you access to them.
-Check out [our plans](https://dnsimple.com/pricing) for more details on the supported features.
+In order to enable vanity name servers you must be subscribed to a plan that grants you access that feature.
+Check out [our plans](https://dnsimple.com/pricing) for more details.

-If you try to enable vanity name servers without access to the feature you will get the following response:
+If you try to enable vanity name servers from a wrong plan you will get the following response:

 ~~~js
 {